forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > 37. This is that Moses, which said unto the children of Israel, **A prophet shall the Lord your God raise up unto you of your brethren, like unto me; him shall ye hear.**
 > 38. This is he, that was in the church **in the wilderness with *the angel which spake* to him in the mount Sina**, and with our fathers: who received the lively oracles to give unto us:

-Stephan recalled the events accurately.
-His emphasis on role of this Angel of the LORD bore a significant message.
-Not only did this Angel appeared to Moses in the burning bush, but God made Moses a ruler and a deliverer *by the hand of this Angel*.
-This Angel was leading Moses and Israelites out of the land of Egypt, and at mount Sina Moses spoke with that Angel.
-Obviously the Angel of the LORD and the LORD Himself are two distinct personages:
+Stephen recalled the events accurately.
+His emphasis on the role of this Angel of the LORD bore a significant message.
+Not only did this Angel appear to Moses in the burning bush, but God made Moses a ruler and a deliverer _by the hand of this Angel_.
+This Angel was leading Moses and the Israelites out of the land of Egypt, and at mount Sina, Moses spoke with that Angel.
+Obviously, the Angel of the LORD and the LORD Himself are two distinct personages:

 > [!bible] [Numbers 20:14-16 - KJV](https://www.biblegateway.com/passage/?search=Numbers+20:14-16&version=kjv)
 > 16. [Moses recalling the deliverance] And when **we cried unto the LORD**, he heard our voice, **and sent an angel**, and hath brought us forth out of Egypt: and, behold, we are in Kadesh, a city in the uttermost of thy border:

-Evidently this Angel was the instrument by which the LORD took Israelites out of Egypt.
+Evidently, this Angel was the instrument by which the LORD took the Israelites out of Egypt.
 But we see that when this Angel speaks, He speaks as if the LORD Himself speaks.
-The question is, who is this Angel of the LORD, and how to harmonize discrepancy of the LORD's speech?
+The question is, who is this Angel of the LORD, and how to harmonize the discrepancy of the LORD's speech?
 Let [Exodus 23:20-23](https://www.biblegateway.com/passage/?search=Exodus+23.20-23&version=KJV) remove every difficulty:

 > [!bible] [Exodus 23:20-23 - KJV](https://www.biblegateway.com/passage/?search=Exodus+23:20-23&version=kjv)
 > 20. Behold, **I** [JHVH speaking] **send an Angel before thee**, to keep thee in the way, and to bring thee into the place which I have prepared.